Markov chains revisited: Discrete-time chains I: the basics

 That is, the statistics of the chain's future ($X_{n+1}$) conditioned on $X_n$ are identical to those of the chain started at $X_n$.
 Of course, $X_{n+1}$ is only a small sliver of the chain's future.
 As we will show in Section~\ref{sec:dtstrmarkov}, ($a$) and ($b$) also hold for the entirety of the chain's future.
 For the time being however, $X_{n+1}$ is all we need.

-Before proceeding, it is worth pointing out that the second equality in \eqref{eq:markovd0} justifies the name ``one-step matrix'' afforded to $P$: $p(x,y)$ is the probability that the chain next transitions to $y$ if it currently lies at $x$, regardless of when this transition occurs and of the chain's history up until this point.
-Lastly, we finish the section with one final re-writing of \eqref{eq:markovd0} that will prove of great use later on: For any bounded real-valued function $f$ on $\s$ and natural number $n$,
+Before proceeding, it is worth pointing out that the second equality in \eqref{eq:markovd0} justifies the name `one-step matrix' afforded to $P$: $p(x,y)$ is the probability that the chain next transitions to $y$ if it currently lies at $x$, regardless of when this transition occurs and of the chain's history up until this point.

+We finish the section with one final re-writing of \eqref{eq:markovd0} that will prove of great use later on: For any bounded real-valued function $f$ on $\s$ and natural number $n$,

 where